grafana/agent/docs/sources/flow/reference/components/discovery.aws.lightsail.md

 # discovery.lightsail

-`discovery.lightsail` allows retrieving scrape targets from lightsail instances.
+`discovery.lightsail` allows retrieving scrape targets from Amazon Lightsail instances.
 The private IP address is used by default, but may be changed to the public IP address with relabeling.

 ## Usage